 Abnormalities in the shape of the uterus can lead to miscarriage.
 This tends to occur after 12 weeks and is due to a weakness in the neck of the uterus, or due to implantation on a septum (divide of the uterus).
 Appropriate blood supply may not occur to these abnormal areas to support the growing fetus, therefore resulting in miscarriage of the pregnancy.

 Pain and bleeding in early pregnancy can mean that you are having a miscarriage, but not always.
 Bleeding is very common in early pregnancy, affecting about one in four, many of whom will go on to have a healthy baby.
 Early bleeding that does not lead to miscarriage will not have caused your baby any harm.

 If the bleeding is being caused by a miscarriage, there is no treatment or therapy that can stop the miscarriage from occurring.
 However, it is still very important that you see a health professional.

-For lesbian couples experiencing recurrent miscarriages (or failed IVF attempts and specific genetic disorders), Advanced Embryo Selection (AES) using Comparative Genomic Hybridisation (CGH) is an option – this is an advanced technique used to test for genetic disorders.
+For couples/individuals experiencing recurrent miscarriages (or failed IVF attempts and specific genetic disorders), Advanced Embryo Selection (AES) using Comparative Genomic Hybridisation (CGH) is an option – this is an advanced technique used to test for genetic disorders.

 A miscarriage is usually diagnosed as complete, incomplete or missed: